The Easter break is the perfect time to spend some more time in the garden!

 3. START GROWING YOUR OWN VEGGIES

 If you want some more fun DIY garden projects that will keep the kids entertained for hours, why not teach them about planting with their own garden bed?
 Our Raised Garden Beds are modular, so they are super quick and easy to set up.
-You can try some of these quick growing herbs and veggies:
+You can try some of these quick-growing herbs and veggies:

 Leafy Greens: Are a great option in shallow areas as the roots do not require a lot of space.
 You can get started with greens such as lettuce, kale, spinach and rocket.

-Snow Peas: This fast-growing climbing plants is a great option that kids can eat straight from the veggie patch.
+Snow Peas: This fast-growing climbing plant is a great option that kids can eat straight from the veggie patch.
 Keep in mind that these peas do not like a lot of direct sunlight, so they are the perfect starter to grow over winter and spring

 Carrots: One of the more exciting vegetables to grow and eat, carrots can act as a hidden surprise and be fun for kids to pull from the soil when they are ready to eat.
 Carrots can grow in many different shapes, sizes and colours!